iacopobaroncini/FsTamTam/README.md

 Thanks the programming guidelines in this document, the software components, and the templates provided in this distribution, you can develop **devices** in several forms, all sharing the same programming principles and using the same low-level protocol while communicating with **FsTamTam Server**.

 Possible **device** forms are:
-* **Physical elements driven by an Arduino board** (i.e. panels with switches, selectors, rotary encoders, leds, etc) - Programming language C++ - Connection type: USB	- USB server-side: it automatically and consistently detects FsTamTam.
+* **Physical elements driven by an Arduino board** (i.e. panels with switches, selectors, rotary encoders, leds, etc) - Programming language C++ - Connection type: USB	- USB server-side: it automatically detects FsTamTam client devices, and implements the FsTamTam data exchange proocol.
-* **C++ program** - Programming language: C++ - Connection type: TCP - TCP server-side: it accepts TCP connections only from FsTamTam devices.
+* **C++ program** - Programming language: C++ - Connection type: TCP - TCP server-side: it accepts TCP connections only from FsTamTam client devices, and implements the FsTamTam data exchange proocol.
-* **Java program** - Programming language: Java - Connection type: TCP - TCP server-side: it accepts TCP connections only from FsTamTam devices.
+* **Java program** - Programming language: Java - Connection type: TCP - TCP server-side: it accepts TCP connections only from FsTamTam devices, and implements the FsTamTam data exchange proocol.
-* **Web application** - Programming languages: HTML5, CSS, JavaScript - Connection type: Websocket	- HTTP server-side: it acts as a regular web server, delivering HTML documents, style sheets, images and scripts to the requesting web browser on which the web application actually runs.
+* **Web application** - Programming languages: HTML5, CSS, JavaScript - Connection type: HTTP and Websocket	- HTTP server-side: it acts as a regular web server, delivering HTML documents, style sheets, images and scripts to the requesting web browser on which the web application actually runs. - TCP server-side: provides Wesocket connectivity, and implements the FsTamTam data exchange proocol.

 By using a static interface class, your **device**:
 * Is notified when connects-to/disconnects-from the **FsTamTam Server**.